Alb-Ard/dist-sys-dubito-online/docs/report.md

 - Java 21 as our programming language;
 - Swing as GUI framework;
-- JUnit 5 as a testing enviroment;
+- JUnit 5 as a testing environment;
 - Mockito for building mocks when testing;
 - Jackson for JSON serialization
 - JGoodies Binding as support for model-view bindings;